ojplg/legup/README.md

 # TODO list

-Tech debt
+Technical Betterments

 * Put in logging
 * Decide on how to implement joins in DAO framework
-* Inject connection logic/access to DAOs to web tier
+* Improve injection db connection logic/access to web tier
 * Structure for web tier: some kind of simple handler interfacess

 Features to work on